MicrosoftDocs/visualstudio-docs/docs/install/create-an-offline-installation-of-visual-studio.md

 Now, you can set the **Download all, then install** option from the Options menu in Visual Studio.
 Here's how.

-1. Use Search (Ctrl+Q) and enter the phrase "Download".
+1. In the Visual Studio IDE, use Search (Ctrl+Q) and enter the phrase "Download".

 1. In the **Options** window, choose